dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 together with the data collector.

 * Settings > General Settings > User and device identity > Form metadata > Username:

-  * This username will be recorded during data collection - we need this so we can say "thank you" and improve training for users making repeated mistakes.
+  * This username will be recorded during data collection.
+  * We record the username to improve training for users making repeated mistakes, to generate certificates, for QA and reporting.
   * Type your full given and surname as it is shown e.g. on your driver's license.
   * Separate your given name and surname with a whitespace (not . or _)
   * No middle names
 * **Battery** Make sure the battery is full before you head out.
-  Screen and GPS are hungry hippos.
-Toggle WiFi and GPS depending on situation:
-  GPS on only during surveys, WiFi on only during data upload.
-* **Length reference** A stick with markings for the minimum and maximum track width for each expected species.
+* **Length reference** A wooden folding ruler with markings for the minimum and maximum track width for each expected species.

-**Note** While a typo in the username will not break anything (but make our life harder), exact spelling would be greatly appreciated.
+**Note** While a typo in the username will not break anything (but make data import harder), exact spelling would be greatly appreciated.
 Exact spelling includes capitalisation, interpunctuation and whitespace.
 E.g., the username `Stephen King` is not correct if spelled `Stephen_King`, `StephenK`, `stephen king`, `stephen-king` or `stephenking`.
+The name should match the name given in the volunteer list.

 Device checkout Broome - Cable Beach
 ------------------------------------